JuliaRegistries/RegistryCI.jl/README.md

     - all `[deps]` should also have `[compat]` entries (and Julia itself)
     - `[compat]` entries should have upper bounds

     Compat entries are not required for standard libraries.
+For the time being, compat entries are not required for JLL dependencies because they often have non-standard version numbering schemes; however, this may change in the future.

 3. Version can be installed